>

 According to the Mudcat Café, this was sung by A.L.
 Lloyd and by Martyn Wyndham-Read too, but it isn’t on any record of them that I know of.

-Tom Smith sang The Bush of Australia in a recording made by John Howson in 1993 on the 2011 Veteran anthology Stepping It Out Again!.
+Tom Smith from Thorpe Morieux, Suffolk, sang The Bush of Australia in a recording made by John Howson in 1993.
+It was included in 2011 on the Veteran anthology CD of traditional folk music, songs and stories from England and Ireland, Stepping It Out Again!.
+John Howson noted

 Jon Boden sang Maid of Australia as the 28 July 2010 entry of his project A Folk Song a Day.